HISHAN03/CHAT_APP/README.md

 # ChatApp 💬💻

-ChatApp is a delightful chat application developed using the MERN stack, allowing users to send text messages and share files seamlessly.
-Please note that this app is not deployed online and can be experienced by installing it locally.
+ChatApp is a delightful chat application developed using the MERN stack, allowing users to send text messages and share files seamlessly. this app can be accessed online or by installing it locally.
 Clone the repository and follow the steps below to get started.🚀💬📂

 ## Features ✨🚀